-The statement of accounts summarise the Fund's transactions for the 2021/22 financial year and its financial position at 31 March 2022.
+The statement of accounts summarise the Fund's transactions for the 2020/21 financial year and its financial position at 31 March 2021.
 The accounts have been prepared in accordance with the CIPFA Code of Practice on Local Authority Accounting in the United Kingdom 2020/21 ("the Code"), which is based upon International Financial Reporting Standards (IFRS), as amended for the UK public sector.
 The accounts have been prepared on a going concern basis.

 Paragraph 3.3.1.2 of the Code requires disclosure of any accounting standards issued but not yet adopted.
-IFRS 16, introduced on 1 January 2019, was originally due to be adopted by the Code for accounting periods commencing on or after 1 April 2022.
-However, an optional deferral to adopt IFRS 16 from either 1 April 2022, 1 April 2023 or 1 April 2024 has been announced following an emergency consultation for updating the Code.
+No such accounting standards have been identified for 2020/21.
+IFRS 16, introduced on 1 January 2019, is due to be adopted by the Code for accounting periods commencing on or after 1 April 2022.
 This new accounting standard largely removes the distinction between operating and finance leases by introducing an accounting model that requires lessees to recognise assets and liabilities for all leases with a term of more than 12 months unless the underlying asset is of low value.
 This will bring assets formerly off-Balance Sheet onto the Balance Sheet of lessees.
 Implementation of IFRS 16 is not expected to have a material impact on the Fund because it does not hold any assets as a lease.